-4.3 Quantitative Relevance We illustrate the quantitative implications of our findings in Figure 3 for a stylized calibration of a standard hyperbolic time discounting model assuming estimates of $\theta$ regarded as plausible in the literature, cf. Bansal and Yaron (2004).
-We relegate to Appendix C a description of the calibration of the model.
-For a typical "finance" calibration with $1/\theta = 2$ the percent differences are very large, and also for a standard "macro" calibration where $1/\theta = 0.5$ , the implied percent differences in consumption range from non-negligible -0.8% at age h = 0 to 1.4% at age T. 5 Discussion: Model Extensions We first discuss model extensions that preserve linearity of the consumption policy function at all ages before we turn to model extensions which do not.
-Figure 3: Percent Differences in Marginal Propensities to Consume and Consumption Levels
+We relegate to Appendix C a detailed description of the calibrated values of other relevant parameters of the model.
+As can be seen in Figure 3, for the lower bound of the θ -range, a typical "finance" calibration with $\theta = 0.5$, the percent differences are very large, and also for the lower bound of the range, a standard "macro" calibration where $\theta = 2$, the implied percent differences in consumption range from non-negligible -0.8% at age h = 0 to 1.4% at age T.